skip to main content

 The Department of Foreign Affairs has said it is looking into the reports.

-He said he expects the detainees will be transferred to Ashdod port for processing, before being taken to a detention facility near Tel Aviv, where, he said, the Embassy team will visit them as soon as possible.
+He said he expects the detainees will be transferred to Ashdod port for processing, before being taken to a detention facility near Tel Aviv, where, he said, the embassy team will visit them as soon as possible.

 The Global Sumud Flotilla said on X earlier that: "Three vessels - Gaza Sunbirds, Alaa Al-Najjar, and Anas Al-Sharif - have been attacked and illegally intercepted by the Israeli military" in the early morning, 220km off the coast of Gaza.